-Ralph Fyfe is Professor of Geospatial Information at University of Plymouth.
-His research is centred on environmental change and archaeology through the Holocene, predominantly (but not exclusively) through pollen-analytical methods.
-His work primarily focuses on Europe, working on projects in Britain and Ireland, Scandinavia and Italy.
-He was been a member of the Nordforsk-funded POLLANDCAL (POLlen-LANDscape CALibration) and LANDCLIM (Land-climate interactions) networks, and is currently coordinating efforts to generate state-of-the-art knowledge of Europe-wide Holocene land cover as part of the Past Global Changes (PAGES) LANDCOVER6K working group.
+Ralph Fyfe is Professor of Geospatial Information at the University of Plymouth.
+His research is centered on environmental change and archaeology through the Holocene, predominantly (but not exclusively) through pollen-analytical methods.
+His work primarily focuses on Europe, working on projects in Britain and Ireland, Scandinavia, and Italy.
+He has been a member of the Nordforsk-funded POLLANDCAL (POLlen-LANDscape CALibration) and LANDCLIM (Land-climate interactions) networks and is currently coordinating efforts to generate state-of-the-art knowledge of Europe-wide Holocene land cover as part of the Past Global Changes (PAGES) LANDCOVER6K working group.

 Jessie Woodbridge is a Post-Doctoral Research Fellow on the “Biodiversity, habitat dynamics and human land-use change over multi-millennial time scales” project at the University of Plymouth.
 Jessie also worked on the "Changing the face of the Mediterranean: land cover and population since the advent of farming" and “Deforesting Europe” projects at the University of Plymouth.
 This research aimed to reconstruct changes in European land-cover over long (i.e. multi-centennial) timescales using pollen data.
 Jessie's research background is focussed on reconstruction of Holocene palaeoenvironmental change using palaeoecological techniques based on peat and lake-sediment archives.
 Her PhD research focussed on diatom-inferred Eastern Mediterranean palaeoclimate.

 Ruth Pelling is a Senior Archaeobotanist at Historic England

 with specialisms in macrofossils, wood and charcoal analyses.
 Ruth will have